 Options for Pickup Camper Conversion

 We were considering fibreglass shell campers and various expandable pop-up solutions for our Toyota Hilux at first.
 And after months of research, we have ended up with a low-profile budget, by buying a vehicle rooftop tent mounted on an aluminium canopy with an awning.
-But let’s start in the beginning of our thinking — the most luxurious solution.
+And there are also more luxurious solutions, compared to tents.
+Those I mention after the tents.

 Roof-Top Tents on the Market